-As at 31 December 2015, the Investment Adviser had total assets under management with a principal value of approximately £1.25 billion, including three closed-ended investment companies traded on the London Stock Exchange and which, as at the Latest Practicable Date, all traded at a premium to their respective net asset values.
+As at 31 December 2016, the Investment Adviser had total assets under management of approximately £1.6 billion, including three closed-ended investment companies admitted to the Premium Listing segment of the Official List and traded on the London Stock Exchange's main market for listed securities: the Company, GCP Student Living and GCP Asset Backed Income, and which, as at the Latest Practicable Date, all traded at a premium to their respective net asset values.

 Under the terms of the Investment Advisory Agreement, the Investment Adviser receives an investment advisory fee from the Company equal to 0.9 per cent. per annum of the Net Asset Value of the Company (net of cash holdings).
 This fee is calculated and payable quarterly in arrears.
-The Investment Adviser is also entitled to an acquisition fee of up to 1 per cent. (at the discretion of the Investment Adviser) of the cost of each asset acquired by the Company.
-The Investment Adviser will generally seek to charge the acquisition fee to borrowers rather than the Company where possible but, in any event, any such fee will not exceed (and has not to date exceeded) 1 per cent.
-In addition, the Investment Adviser receives a fee of £60,000 per annum for acting as AIFM.
+The Investment Adviser is also entitled to an arrangement fee of up to 1 per cent. (at the discretion of the Investment Adviser) of the cost of each asset acquired by the Company.
+The Investment Adviser will generally seek to charge the arrangement fee to borrowers rather than the Company where possible but, in any event, any such fee payable to the Investment Adviser will not exceed (and has not to date exceeded) 1 per cent.
+To the extent any arrangement fee negotiated by the Investment Adviser with a borrower exceeds 1 per cent. the benefit of any such excess shall be paid to the Company.
+No performance fee is charged.

+The Investment Adviser receives a fee of £60,000 per annum for acting as AIFM.